 Whilst much of drug discovery deals with non-covalent, reversible interactions with the target protein there are also a class of therapeutic agents that bind covalently to the target protein, these are distinct from ligands that have very slow off rates.
 Depending on the type of covalent interaction the binding can range from readily reversible to effectively irreversible, where restoration of activity requires new protein synthesis.
-Whilst covalent binding has many attractions, long duration of action, impervious to build-up of natural substate, potential for much lower prolonged systemic exposure, they do raise concerns over potential toxicity caused by non-specific reaction with proteins or DNA etc. Idiosyncratic toxicity has long been studied and in most instances, the liver injury is initiated by the bioactivation of drugs to chemically reactive metabolites, which have the ability to covalently react with cellular macromolecules such as proteins, lipids, and nucleic acids, leading to protein dysfunction, lipid peroxidation, DNA damage, and oxidative stress.
+Whilst covalent binding has many attractions, long duration of action, impervious to build-up of natural substate, potential for much lower prolonged systemic exposure and excellent selectivity if targeting a non-conserved residue.
+However, they do raise concerns over potential toxicity caused by non-specific reaction with proteins or DNA etc. Idiosyncratic toxicity has long been studied and in most instances, the liver injury is initiated by the bioactivation of drugs to chemically reactive metabolites, which have the ability to covalently react with cellular macromolecules such as proteins, lipids, and nucleic acids, leading to protein dysfunction, lipid peroxidation, DNA damage, and oxidative stress.

 There is an increased interest in covalent therapeutics in the literature as shown Figure 1, using data from PubChem searches.